dsbrown1331/aaai-2018-code/README.md

   #### Policy Improvement (Figure 4 in [AAAI 2018 paper](https://arxiv.org/abs/1707.00724))
   - Use `make improvement_exp` to build the experiment.
   - Execute `./improvement_exp` to run.
-  - The minimum VaR policy will be shown in the terminal.
+  - The minimum VaR policy will be printed to the terminal.